jacklukem/BigSurfixes/README.md

 https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/3.1
 https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/4.0

-- `BaseSystem legacy USB fix` to make an USB BigSur Installer for non-APFS or legacy USB Mac that still works for beta 6 Build 20A5364e (added also an ASentientBot Hax3 to fix domain error and an Icon for apple startup manager): https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28737950
+- `BaseSystem legacy usb fix` to make an USB BigSur Installer for non-APFS or legacy USB Mac that still works for beta 6 Build 20A5364e (added also an ASentientBot Hax3 to fix domain error and an Icon for apple startup manager): https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28737950
 (previous version: https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28726070)

 - From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi, AirDrop and dual GPUs IntelHD4000 and Nvidia Kepler :